LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 | <span translate="no">Loop Caregiver</span> | [https://github.com/LoopKit/LoopCaregiver](https://github.com/LoopKit/LoopCaregiver) | [LoopDocs: <span translate="no">Loop Caregiver</span>](../nightscout/loop-caregiver.md) |
 | <span translate="no">Loop Follow</span> | [https://github.com/loopandlearn/LoopFollow](https://github.com/loopandlearn/LoopFollow) | [<span translate="no">Loop Follow</span>](https://www.loopandlearn.org/loop-follow)|

 The two repositories below are only if you need to follow a second or third looper.
 All others should use just the table above.
 The instructions for the second and third looper are otherwise identical to the first looper.
+Note that `LoopCaregiver` can follow multiple Loopers; you select the person inside the app.

 | Special Case | Fork from this Address |
 |---|---|